 A URL to QR Code is a type of QR Code that can help you convert any URL into a QR Code.
-Upon scanning the QR Code, users are redirected to any website linked to the QR Code such as landing page, marketing campaigns, or even social media.
-A URL to QR Code can also be used for printing to save users from the hassle of typing the details of the website.
+Upon scanning, users are redirected to any website linked to the QR Code, such as landing pages, marketing campaigns, or social media.
+A URL to QR Code also saves users from the hassle of manually typing the website URL on their smartphones.

 QR Code tattoos are becoming increasingly common to commemorate special moments captured on video.
 After generating the QR Code online, you can have a professional tattoo artist ink the QR Code on you.

-Place posters or give away flyers and brochures in and around your store to drum up business online.
-With a single scan of the QR Code, consumers can visit your website and browse your website.
+Place QR Codes on posters, giveaway flyers, and brochures in and around your store to drum up business online.
+With a single scan of the QR code, consumers can visit your website and browse it.

 Brands have several online contests and giveaways to keep consumers engaged.
 With QR Codes, all a business has to do is share the QR Code on either a flyer, poster or banner and billboard.

-URL to QR Code is an incredible solution to track your marketing campaigns’ ROI, KPIs, and other metrics as it is dynamic in nature.
-You can even edit your campaign details in real-time, and retrieve granular data of your campaign based on the location, OS, time, and even number of scans.
+Converting a URL to QR Code is an efficient solution to track your marketing campaigns’ ROI, KPIs, and other metrics as it is dynamic in nature.
+You can retrieve granular data of your campaign based on the location, OS, time, and number of scans.
 Besides these QR Code analytics, you can also track QR Codes in Google Analytics to receive in-depth insights on your audience.

 A black and white QR Code is not only unrecognizable but also receives less traction.
 A URL to QR Code can be customized to change the QR Code’s eyes, template, pattern, add a logo, check its scanning ability, and even add a CTA frame to match your brand identity.

-If your business is established in a geographical area that caters to users speaking a myriad of languages, switch to multi-lingual QR Codes to share your QR Codes easily.
+If your business is established in a geographical area that caters to users speaking a myriad of languages, switch to multilingual QR Codes to share your URL QR Codes easily.

 Add a QR Code to your posts online and let users scan it to either visit your website, blog or a giveaway.

-You can also give desktop users a way to share your content online easily.
-Instead of them having to sign in to their accounts, they can scan the QR Code on your website and share the content on Facebook, Twitter, Instagram or Pinterest.
+You can give desktop users a way to share your content online easily.
+Instead of having them sign in to their accounts, they can scan the QR Code on your website and share the content on Facebook, Twitter, Instagram, or Pinterest.

 Imagine you shared a URL QR Code but the link to it is broken.
 Either the website has been shut down or you no longer have the same offer or the video has been taken down.
 With static QR Codes, there is absolutely no way to change the content of the QR Codes.
 Your only option (if at all) is to reprint and repost a new QR Code.

-But, if you were to get a QR Code tattoo, the situation is much worse.
-As an Argentinian football fan recently discovered.
-He got a QR Code tattoo that links to a YouTube video highlighting his favorite team, River Plate, winning.
-The video got numerous copyright strikes by fans of the opposing team resulting in the video being taken down
+But, if you were to get a QR code tattoo, the situation would be much worse, as an Argentinian football fan discovered.
+He got a QR code tattoo that links to a YouTube video highlighting his favorite team, River Plate, winning.
+The video got numerous copyright strikes by the opposing team's fans, resulting in the video being taken down.

 Beaconstac’s QR Code solution offers more than just dynamic QR Codes.
 You can also retarget users who have scanned your QR Code online on Facebook and Google.

 Populated QR Codes not only look messy but also slows down the scanning speed, and make it unrecognizable for users.
-With dynamic URL to QR Codes, customize your URL to a short URL so users can easily recognize the website the URL is linked to.
+With dynamic URL to QR Codes, you can customize your URL to a short one so users can easily recognize the website the URL is linked to.

-Make use of customizable short URL to -
+Make use of the customizable short URL to -

 Yes.
 Copy the link of the website and paste it in the QR Code generator.
 Customize your QR Code with colors and add your logo or choose from a number of options.